sumitppawar/Grafy/readme.md

 Grafy is build for Neo4j Graph db.
 Compatible with latest play Version (2.5.3).

-Build using SBT
+Built using SBT

-To run open sbt console run following command sbt run
+To run open sbt console and run  'sbt run'